- Majors & Minors

 One of our most popular classes, Being Awesome at Life, examines the definition of a good life across cultures and throughout history.
 Science and Religion takes a serious look at scientific and religious claims to find overlaps of agreement.

 Other classes cover major world religions and how they relate to fields like ethics, archaeology, philosophy and environmental studies.
+Adding one of our interdisciplinary minors, like leadership and diversity studies, help you gain a better understanding of important topics in today’s world.

 Your education won't end in the classroom.
 Join one of our very active student-run religious life groups.
 Study abroad through our Global Opportunities program to get a firsthand look at the religions of the world in Europe, Asia, Africa or South America.